krbullock/vlad-merb/README.txt

 == VARIABLES:

 merb_command::      Defaults to 'merb'. merb_adapter::      The Rack adapter to use.
-Defaults to 'mongrel' See
+Defaults to 'mongrel'.
+See
                     'merb --help' for available adapters. merb_environment::  The Merb environment to use (one of: development, test, production).